Claude Dallas: Biography

-The incident
+Killings

 In the winter of 1981, Dallas had set up his trapping camp in the remote southwestern corner of Idaho, 3 mi from the Nevada border using a "home" address in nearby Paradise Hill, Nevada, twenty miles from Paradise Valley.
 The Bureau of Land Management had leased the area known as Bull Basin to Don Carlin's 45 Ranch as wintering ground for its cattle.

 Ten days before the murders, Don's son, Eddy Carlin, had stopped by the camp and checked Dallas out.
 He noted two illegal bobcat hides in Dallas' camp as well as poached deer.
 When Eddy Carlin mentioned to Dallas that Idaho Fish and Game would check the area out, Dallas retorted, "I'll be ready for them."

 Eddy Carlin's meeting with Dallas had made him uneasy.
 Dallas had advised Carlin that he settled his business with a gun.
 Don and Eddy Carlin noted other trappers illegally poaching sage-grouse on the 45's leased land.
 They rode to a nearby Indian reservation to use the telephone and called Conservation Officer Bill Pogue of the Idaho Department of Fish and Game, at home and registered a complaint about the sage-grouse poachers on their land, but not Claude Dallas.

 Pogue and officer Conley Elms responded to the complaint.
 When they were about to leave the Carlin ranch, Eddy Carlin's wife mentioned the guy at Bull Camp (Claude Dallas).
 At that point Eddy advised the officers about Dallas.
 Carlin warned them to be careful and told them that he did not trust Dallas.

 Elms and Pogue looked into the sage-grouse poaching first, then approached Dallas regarding the alleged poaching infringements in his camp.

 During his murder trial, Dallas testified that while Elms was inside a tent containing poached bobcats, Pogue drew his weapon, although there was no evidence to support this claim.
 Dallas reacted by shooting Pogue with his own 4" .357 caliber Ruger Security-Six handgun, which he habitually wore concealed.
 When Elms exited the tent, Dallas shot him too.

 After the initial gunfire, Dallas used his .22 caliber lever action rifle to shoot both officers execution style, once each in the head.
 He then threw Elms' body in a nearby river and, with the reluctant assistance of a friend, Jim Stevens, transported Pogue's body to a distant location, where he hid it in a coyote's den.

 Stevens, who happened to be visiting the trapper's camp that day, witnessed the shootings and saw Dallas shoot Elms and Pogue in the head as they lay on the ground.
 The Ruger Security-Six handgun was recovered by a local Idaho man using a metal detector in December 2008.
 Dallas fled the scene of the killings and was found after a 15-month manhunt.